brettchalupa/projectbook/src/web-apps/forum.md

 ## Specs

 - Authentication (sign up, log in, log out)
-- Create message threads with an inital post and title
+- Create message threads with an initial post and title
 - Users can respond to the message thread
 - Users can browse posted messages